Turnpike in Lipschitz-nonlinear optimal control

-The semilinear heat equation is a commonly used benchmark for nonlinear turnpike results, thus this example serves to compare with existing results, such as those in \cite{pighin2020semilinear}.
+The semilinear heat equation is a commonly used benchmark for nonlinear turnpike results, thus this example serves to compare with existing results.
+For instance, while we assume that the running targets are steady states, we make no smallness assumptions on the targets or on the initial data, unlike \cite{grune2021abstract, PZ2}.
+Furthermore, since we do not use (or thus linearize) the optimality system, we may work with solely globally Lipschitz nonlinearities, in which case the techniques of \cite{grune2021abstract, pighin2020semilinear, PZ2} do not apply.

 \begin{remark}[On the nonlinearity] The assumption that $f$ is globally Lipschitz in \eqref{eq: nonlinear.wave.control} and \eqref{eq: nonlinear.heat.control} could perhaps be relaxed to a locally Lipschitz $f$ (for which blow-up is avoided and controllability is ensured -- for instance, $f(y) = y^3$), under the condition that one can show a uniform $L^\infty((0,T)\times\Omega)$--estimate of $y_T$ with respect to $T>0$.
 Arguments of this sort in the context of turnpike can be found in \cite{pighin2020semilinear} under smallness assumptions on the target.
 We refer to the end of \Cref{sec: outlook} for a discussion of a (possibly technical) impediment encountered in applying our methodology to the cubic heat equation.
 In addition to the controllability properties it entails for \eqref{eq: nonlinear.wave.control} -- \eqref{eq: nonlinear.heat.control} as blow-up is avoided,we use the Lipschitz character of $f$ in the estimates in \Cref{lem: quasiturnpike.wave.1}, \Cref{lem: quasiturnpike.2.wave} and \Cref{lem: quasiturnpike.heat.1}. \end{remark}